superpermutators/superperm/README.md

 bin/lkh_runner.py -o lkh/out/2/
 ...
 ```
+LKH keeps all the solutions below a certain weight and discards the others.
+The max weight is configurable with -w and is 866 by default.

 Or if you’re feeling ambitious, you can try 7 symbols!
 The input file for 7 is quite large, so it is not included in the repository and you will have to create it first: